Collider Prospects for the Neutrino Magnetic Moment Portal: Analysis

 We produced a \texttt{FeynRules} \cite{Alloul:2013bka} model file featuring the dimension-6 Lagrangian from \cref{eq:dim6Lagrangian} which allowed us to employ \texttt{MadGraph5\_aMC@NLO} \cite{Alwall:2014hca} for event generation.
 For the signal events, we consider sterile neutrino production processes discussed in \cref{subsec:production} and incorporate branching ratios for $N$ decay.
 Specifically, by combining five processes shown in \cref{fig:xsecBRplot2} with the $N \rightarrow \nu \gamma$ and $N \rightarrow \ell^{\pm} W^{\mp}$ decay processes, we arrive at 10 channels that are listed in \cref{tab:all_channels}.
 In this table we also abbreviate all considered channels; note that the brackets in the second column indicate the decay channels.
 We choose not to study $N \rightarrow \nu Z$, as this is not the leading decay process for any of the benchmark points shown in \cref{fig:xsecBRplot3}.
 The initial states quoted in the table are $\mu^+\,\mu^-$, however, note that the channels are analogous for $e^+e^-$ colliders.

+We focus on scenarios in which sterile neutrinos decay promptly within the detector volume.
+The characteristic distance $L_D$ traveled by a sterile neutrino during its lifetime is given by

-We are interested in scenarios where sterile neutrinos decay promptly which is satisfied for $m_N > 10 \text{GeV}$, complementary to studies that focused on displaced vertex signatures (\emph{e.g.} Ref. \cite{Ovchynnikov:2023wgg}) as well as realizations where sterile neutrinos only decay outside the central detector.
+where $ m_N $, $ E_N $, and $ \Gamma_{\text{tot}} $ denote the sterile neutrino mass, energy, and total decay width, respectively.
+For representative parameters $ m_N > 10~\text{GeV} $ and a transition magnetic moment $ d_\gamma = 10^{-5}~\text{GeV}^{-1} $, we find $ L_D < 10^{-5}\, \text{m} $.
+Taking the upper limit of \(4 \times 10^{-5}\,\text{m}\) for the decay length in the prompt decay region at the LHC~\cite{Cepeda_2022} as a reference, the sterile neutrino decays well inside the detector.
+This is particularly true for sterile neutrinos with larger magnetic moments or heavier masses, where prompt decays would occur even more readily.
+Our study of prompt decay is complementary to studies that focused on displaced vertex signatures (\emph{e.g.} Ref. \cite{Ovchynnikov:2023wgg}) as well as realizations where sterile neutrinos only decay outside the central detector.

 The number of signal events in the detector depends on the Wilson coefficients $(c_B, c_W)$ and sterile neutrino mass $m_N$.
 For all considered benchmark points we have $c_W=\text{const.}\times c_B$ making our scan, for a fixed $m_N$, one-dimensional.
 In this work we perform standard cut-and-count analysis in order to calculate the expected sensitivities.
 We point out that the behavior of the signal depends on $m_N$ and therefore we found it favorable to apply $m_N$-dependent cuts.
 To this end, we divided the considered sterile neutrino mass range into three regions and applied appropriate (and different) cuts in each region.
 As an example, for $\sqrt{s}=10$ TeV, three signal regions (I, II, III) are obtained by dividing the $m_N$ mass range into ``low'' ($m_N \leq 3000\text{ GeV}$), ``medium'' ($3000\text{ GeV}<m_N<7000\text{ GeV}$) and ``high'' ($7000\text{ GeV} \leq m_N$) mass domain.
 The values $m_N=1500,\,5000,$ and $8500$ GeV are representative values (and also the mean values of $m_N$ in these regions) for which we find optimal cuts that are subsequently applied across the respective region.
 In principle, this analysis can be made more fine-grained; such strategy is most appropriately conducted using machine learning algorithms that are beyond the scope of this work.